swapnilbamble1438/ExamPortal/README.md

 # ExamPortal

+### It is Springboot Application with Angular Frontend
 ## It is an Online Exam Application.
 - It is Backend Part, for Fronted Part see url: https://github.com/swapnilbamble1438/ExamPortalAngularGUI